vortexmakes/RKH/doc/readme.txt

 					application

-- \b "my.h": 		this header file contains the definitions of objet structures (state-machine, states, and pseudostates) and other facilities shared among the components of the application.
+- \b "my.h": 		this header file contains the definitions of objet structures (state machine, states, and pseudostates) and other facilities shared among the components of the application.
 See the \ref my_h file.
 					Note that this header file is located in the application